-Screening is the process for deciding whether a particular plan or programme, other than those for which SEA is mandatory, would be likely to have significant environmental effects, and would thus warrant SEA.
-The purpose of this report is to inform: whether the Draft Limerick City and County Festivals and Events Strategy 2024-2028 to be adopted would, or would not, be likely to have significant environmental effects, taking into account relevant criteria set out under the SEA Directive and transposing Regulations9; and therefore would, or would not, necessitate the undertaking of SEA.
+Screening is the process for deciding whether a particular plan or programme, or strategy, other than those for which SEA is mandatory, would be likely to have significant environmental effects, and would thus warrant SEA.
+The purpose of this report is to inform: whether the Draft Tourism Plan would, or would not, be likely to have significant environmental effects, taking into account relevant criteria set out under the SEA Directive and transposing Regulations11; and therefore would, or would not, necessitate the undertaking of SEA.

-This Screening for SEA Report has examined the Draft Strategy, including against relevant criteria set out in Annex II 'Criteria for determining the likely significance of effects referred to in Article 3(5)' of the SEA Directive [Schedule 1 of the European Communities (Environmental Assessment of Certain Plans and Programmes) Regulations 2004, as amended].
-Taking into account this examination, the findings of which are provided in this report, it is advised that the Strategy would not be likely to result in significant environmental effects.
+This Screening for SEA Report has examined the Draft Plan, including against relevant criteria set out in Annex II 'Criteria for determining the likely significance of effects referred to in Article 3(5)' of the SEA Directive [Schedule 1 of the European Communities (Environmental Assessment of Certain Plans and Programmes) Regulations 2004, as amended].
+Taking into account this examination, the findings of which are provided in this report, it is advised that the Plan would not be likely to result in significant environmental effects.